.

 The Andean Tinamou has seven subspecies as follows:

-The Andean Tinamou is approximately 27 cm in length.
-Its upperparts are greyish-brown to olive brown barred and streaked with black and white.
-Its breast grey spotted with white or buff, belly buffy or whitish with crown blackish, sides of head and throat mottled greyish.
-Its legs yellowish.
+The Andean Tinamou is approximately in length.
+Its upper parts are greyish-brown to olive brown and barred with black and white.
+Its breast is grey and spotted with white or buff, its belly is buff or whitish and its crown is black, the sides of its head and throat are mottled grey, and its legs are yellow.

 External links